 Directed by Lee Sholem

 Kino continues its practice of releasing excellent Blu-rays of vintage genre product, especially our horror and Sci-fi favorites.
 We’ve seen technically okay but indifferent editions of Tobor the Great on VHS and DVD, but the KL Studio classics line finally gets it right, giving the clanking metal man from Studio City a fine transfer in the proper aspect ratio.
-Nostalgia and ‘completism’ will motivate fan purchases of this title, which has enough points of interest that it doesn’t disappoint.
+Nostalgia and ‘completism’ will motivate fan purchases of this title, which has enough points of interest that it won’t disappoint.

 Tobor the Great is a juvenile Science Fiction picture released by Republic, the prolific producer of serials.
-It’s actually produced by an outfit called Dudley Pictures Corporation, a travelogue outfit trying to crossover into feature production.
-But it was filmed on the Republic lot and looks just Like other low budget Republic shows of its day.
+It’s actually produced by an outfit called Dudley Pictures Corporation, a travelogue company trying to cross over into feature production.
+But it was filmed on the Republic lot and looks just like other low budget Republic shows of its day.
 Sturdy, slow and straightforward, the film takes little advantage of the ideas in its script.
 By the time impatient kids saw the robot, the show had been running for over twenty minutes.
 Yet its fantasy — a boy shares an adventure with a massive metal man — guarantees a kiddie favorite.
 I remember seeing ‘robot hand’ plastic gloves advertised in a Sears toy catalog right next to the Davy Crockett coonskin caps, and thinking that they must be Tobor’s hands.

 As can be expected from the conservative Republic Studios, Tobor the Great links its simple story to an elaborate anticommunist diatribe, which in those years of government investigations was considered A-OK for juvenile fare.
 The conflict pitting American space technology against foreign duplicity is numbingly consistent with overall themes in the first wave of ’50s Sci-fi fantasy.

 The movie’s attitude toward manned space flight would soon be contradicted by NASA reality.
 Scientist Dr. Ralph Harrison (Charles Drake) quits the space program over the use of human pilots for the first proposed rocket ships.
 He’s hired by Professor Arnold Nordstrom (Taylor Holmes) to help perfect Tobor, an impressive humanoid robot controllable by radio, or also by thought waves, or E.S.P..
 If Tobor is successful, he can save lives by being the first space pilot.
 Nordstrom lives with his daughter-in-law Janice Robertson (Karin Booth) and her son Gadge (Billy Chapin of The Night of the Hunter) in a secluded mansion protected by high-tech security devices built by Nordstrom’s servant, Karl (Franz Roehn).
-But a nefarious communist spy (Steven Geray) sneaks into Nordstrom’s press invitational demonstration.
+But a nefarious communist spy (Steven Geray) stealth-crashes Nordstrom’s press invitational demonstration.
 When sneaking into the Harrison compound doesn’t work, the spy and his henchmen Paul and Max (Henry Kulky & Hal Baylor) kidnap the professor and his grandson to force him to give up Tobor’s secrets.

 Before the 1950s robots could be found only in serials and in a few precocious Sci-Fi epics like Metropolis.
 The early 1950s introduced the brilliantly conceived alien robot Gort from The Day the Earth Stood Still and Ivan Tors’ rather credible, tank-like workhorse robots GOG and Magog.
 Tobor (Robot spelled backwards) is an outgrowth of the old-fashioned serial robot, the kind of tin man costume made from sheet metal and silvered paper.
 His designer may have been the film’s art director Gabriel Scognamillo.

 Tobor has a solid metallic appearance, looking somewhat like an angular man in shining armor, but with more nuts ‘n’ bolts and a domed Plexiglas head with a tilting “face.”
 In the professor’s basement an elaborate tube slides away to reveal Tobor hanging from a crane-like mounting bracket.
 Once on the floor, the robot exhibits more freedom of movement than some of his more imaginatively designed kin, like Robby the Robot.
 Tobor can’t talk, but he can climb a spiral staircase.
-Actually, when Tobor climb the stairs, all we see are his legs.
+Actually, when Tobor climbs the stairs, all we see are his legs.
 It seems unlikely that the robot would fit on the stairs anyway, seeing that he’s easily seven or eight feet tall.
 Once he’s up in the house, he prefers to smash through windows than use doors.

 Tobor’s purpose is to replace human astronauts in space rockets, and to this end we’re told that he’s been outfitted with ‘human emotions.’
 The professor tests him in various ways, including placing the robot in front of a space navigation console to see how he handles steering through a simulated swarm of space meteors.
 Tobor’s gripper hands work two flywheels more or less like an Etch A Sketch, while a flurry of spinning rocks leaps at him on a viewing screen, just like a 1970s arcade game.
 Tobor has a nervous breakdown trying to keep up, and even goes a little crazy.
 The professor thinks the robot will do just fine as an astronaut, even after his invention knocks little Gadge halfway across the room.
 Equipped with powers of Extra Sensory Perception, Tobor knows when Gadge’s feelings are hurt and atones for his brutality by offering a caress.